smucclaw/complaw/doc/juniors/mac-setup.md

 If for some reason, the installation is blocked, these are the instructions for vanilla GF from scratch.

-1. Clone the `gf-core` and `gf-rgl` repository from https://github.com/GrammaticalFramework
+1. Clone the `gf-core` repository from https://github.com/GrammaticalFramework

 2. `cd` into the `gf-core` folder, and run `stack install`